MarleneRu/MR_UzK/README.md

 ---

-## 2. Data Storage (Supabase)
+## 2. Data Storage

 All experiment data is collected and stored in a Supabase database.

 ### Supabase SQL Functions

 Some core logic runs directly in the database as PostgreSQL functions.
-These are documented in `supabase_functions.sql` and include:
+These are documented in `sql/supabase_functions.sql` and include:

 | Function | Type | Description |
 |---|---|---|